WHERE TO SAIL IN CROATIA?

 Buoy anchorages are considered safer and at a reasonable price.
 Simply secure your sailing yacht by attaching the mooring ropes to a buoy and enjoy your evening in a gentle swing of your yacht.
 This in more environmental alternative from anchoring, preventing your anchor plough the seaweed and destroying underwater flora.

 In some isolated coves you can find charming fisherman's houses.
 Here you can safely moor on private pontoon or a buoy in front of the restaurant.
-Sometimes these flotilng docks come with electrical power.
+Sometimes these floating docks come with electrical power.
 Local skippers know these places and will be happy to secure your reservation.
-It is an excellent opportunity to safely dock your boat plus eat local, frsh and tasty in a remarkable tranquil ambience.
+It is an excellent opportunity to safely dock your sailboat and dine in a tranquil ambiance.
 North Dalmatian islands with Kornati national park and parts of Šolta and Brač is where you'll will find best ones.

 Overnight in a private marina if you prefer a little extra comfort and upgraded services including fresh water refill, shore power, toilet and bathroom facilities.
 ACI marinas can get a little expensive, but you'll be moored on lazy lines and protected by a breakwater that reduces the motion of the boat to a very gentle sway.
-If you are lucky you won't be squeezed in a tight space between two loud boats full of partygoers.
+If you are lucky you won't be squeezed in a tight space between two loud party boats.

 Staying in a local port or island village you will receive the best of both worlds.
 As soon as you secure your boat to the town pier you are already a part its buzzing coastal promenade.
 This is an excellent chance to stretch your legs, explore town's cultural and historic sites or visit world class restaurants in the area.
 Multitude of services (lazy-line mooring, power, water, toilet facilities,...) are included in the price.